kbgassaway/DADA/week5.md

 ![lab1 7](lab1_livekd_ssdt.JPG)
 <br>

+The offset of the instruction from the beginning of the function boundary wininit+0x1480.
+This instruction has replaced the original instruction of NTEnumerateValueKey.
+The offset wininit+0x1050 is the beginning of the instructions that have replaced NTQueryDirectoryFile.
+And the offset wininit+0xf00 is the beginning of the instructions that have replaced NTQuerySystemInformation.

 If we right-click on these kernel processes in Tuluka and hit enable, the hook should be removed at least temporarily.

 ![lab1 8](lab1_hiddenwininit.JPG)